zoom/meetingsdk-headless-linux-sample/README.md

 docker compose up
 ```

+That's it!
+You can use the --help argument in [entry.sh](bin/entry.sh) to see the available CLI and config.ini options.
+___
 ### Get your Zoom Meeting SDK Credentials

 In your web browser, navigate to [Zoom Developer Portal](https://developers.zoom.us/) and register/log into your